 - 1 jalapeno pepper chopped (optional, for extra spicy)

 - 2 pounds skinless chicken thighs chicken breast is good, too

 - 7 ounce can chipotles in adobo sauce (use 1/2 the can for less spicy)

 - 1 tablespoon chili powder (I am using ancho powder)

 - Salt and pepper to taste

-Season the chicken thighs with salt and pepper, then add them to the pan.
-Give them a nice sear on each side, a couple minute each.
+- Season the chicken thighs with salt and pepper, then add them to the pan.
+Cook them 2 minutes, then flip and cook 2 minutes more to lightly brown.

-Serve with tortillas or on torta buns and all your favorite fixings.
+- Serve with tortillas, tostadas, on torta buns, or in a bowl with all your favorite fixings.

 NOTE: This recipe was updated on 5/12/23 to include new information, photos and video.
 It was originally published on 1/4/19.